 Children grow and change significantly over the years.
 That’s one reason why custody (conservatorship) orders can and should be revisited as circumstances warrant.
 As kids grow up, their needs and preferences change, and the original custody/conservatorship orders may no longer be in their best interests.

 Custody orders can be changed by agreement among the parents (and formalized in court documents).
 But if parents do not agree on the need for a change, one parent can work with a family lawyer to petition the court, citing a change in circumstances that may not be in the child’s best interests.
 Just a few of the many examples include:

 Modifying Child Support Orders

-Stability of career and income is no more guaranteed than stability of marriage.
+The stability of career and income is no more guaranteed than the stability of marriage.
 Either parent may experience a significant and material change in financial circumstances that may warrant a petition to change the child support order.
 These circumstance changes could include:

 Property Division Is Much More Difficult to Change

 After your divorce has been finalized and signed by a judge, you have a narrow window to seek changes or amendments.
 The order essentially becomes set in stone after 30 days.
 So if you discover a mistake or omission, it is critical to discuss your options with your Round Rock, TX family lawyer right away.

 After 30 days, the only way to petition to reopen the property settlement case is to cite “exceptional circumstances.”
 This would need to be something major that had a significant impact on the settlement, such as the discovery of fraud.